redpesk-common/canbus-binding/docs/2-Installation.md

 This part is only useful if you plan to install the package from source.

-If you aren't planing to build it from source, add the redpesk@ repository to your package manager.
+If you aren't planning to build it from source, add the redpesk@ repository to your package manager.
 To set up your build host please follow [this section]({% chapter_link host-configuration-doc.setup-your-build-host %}).